cloudfoundry/log-cache-release/src/README.md

 When querying the API via gRPC, authorization for all app and component data is granted.

+Please note that in case of missing or insufficient authorization, an http status code of 404 (not found) will be returned to discourage malicious actors.
+Don't expect 401 or 403.

 ### **GET** `/api/v1/info`

 Retrieve JSON representation of deployed Log Cache version.